cibellem/tictactoe-haskell/README.md

-# TicTacToe- Haskell
+## TicTacToe- Haskell
-A TicTacToe Game built with Haskell
+:space_invader: :space_invader:A TicTacToe Game built with Haskell :space_invader: :space_invader:

-## Steps on how to run the game locally
+### Steps on how to run the game locally
 1 - The steps assume you have a compiler installed locally.
 If not please proceed to https://www.haskell.org/downloads/ and install the tools needed to run the script. <br/>
 2 - Clone the repository. <br/>
 3 - On your terminal navigate to the folder of the repository <br/>